Tips for Spotting Fake Job Posts on Upwork: A Quick Guide

 Knowing what to look for and how to keep yourself safe online is always important.
-Being able to identify and report scams prevents spending any time on fake postings and helps the Trust & Safety team quickly remove them and ban the scammer's account.
+This guide will help you quickly identify these types of scams so you don’t spend time on fake job postings.

-When you're browsing Talent Marketplace™, use a mental checklist that you can quickly go through to be on the lookout for a potentially fake job.
-While some of these may just be signs of a new client, who hasn't mastered job posting yet or doesn’t have any reviews, the more red flags the post has, the greater the potential risk.
+When you're browsing new roles and projects, create a mental checklist that you can quickly review to look for potentially fake job postings.
+While some of these may just be signs of a new client or inexperienced hiring manager who hasn't yet mastered job posting, the more red flags the post has, the greater the potential risk.

-Scammers usually have a quantity-over-quality strategy, and the job posting will seem off.
-Always listen to your intuition and do a little safety check before sending a proposal.
+Scammers usually have a quantity-over-quality strategy, and the job posting will seem off when you read it.
+Always listen to your intuition and do a quick safety check before sending a proposal.

-These are some things to look out for when you're searching for jobs or filtering job invites:
+These are some things to look out for when identifying fake job postings:

 Is the job description too vague or lacking in details?

-Scammers don't spend time creating highly detailed job postings; their goal is to talk one-on-one, ideally off Upwork, where they can avoid raising suspicion.
-These fake job listings are typically poorly written and vague.
-While you might find a legitimate job listing with spelling or grammar errors because of translation issues or without a lot of information because the client is inexperienced, this is just the first item on your checklist that should have you on guard.
+Scammers don't spend time creating highly detailed job postings; their goal is to talk one-on-one, where they can avoid raising suspicion.
+These fake job postings are typically poorly written and vague.

 Be on the lookout for: